Douglas Fir Trail Project

 Bow River Regional Pathway Closure

-A section of the Bow River Regional Pathway below the trail was closed on September 9, 2025, to allow equipment and crews to safely access the slope.
+A section of the Bow River Regional Pathway below the trail is closed to allow equipment and crews to safely access the slope for remediation work.
 We expect it to reopen in October 2026, once the repair work is complete.

-Please note: this pathway closes every November to May each year as part of its regular seasonal closure.
+Please note: this pathway closes each year approximately from November to May as part of its regular seasonal closure.

 What we learned from the 2024–2025 assessment study